 - The university of primary enrolment

 - Terms of tuition payment

 Once the agreement is signed, all parties will receive a copy.

 If any breach of agreement should arise, management should be contacted.

-The organization of the defence is governed by the agreement.
+The organisation of the defence is framed by the agreement.